 Weighted vests can be an excellent investment if you want to take your workouts to the next level.
-They help you to build strength and muscle and burn more calories.

 However, with so many options available finding the best weighted vest for you is no easy task.

 But don’t worry, we’ve done the work for you.

 So, what are we weight-ing for?
 Let’s get started.

 - Best Weighted Vest For CrossFit: MiR Air Flow Weighted Vest

 - Most Durable Weighted Vest: MiR Adjustable Weighted Vest